tampueduard/study003-the-hidden-harmony/README.md

 </p>

 For instance, the method explained under shows how, from an initial colour it is possible to obtain a frequency, process applied to the [Study003A - Etherna](https://youtu.be/rYiHrotcdxU).
-Reversing the process, like is applied in the Study003B - Margò, can be realized a system that, express throught a colour a specific frequency.
+Reversing the process, with the Study003B that is currently under development, can be realized a system that, express throught a colour a specific frequency.

 # Inside the process